robertsweetman/module_4/mdbook/src/5_impact_assessment.md

 <!--

+Develops a value analysis showing the potential impact of a data-driven solution and distinctly justify your approach to stakeholders (K14)

 RUBRIC - B

-Develops a comprehensive value analysis showing the potential impact of a data-driven solution.
-Includes thorough analysis of stakeholder needs and clear justification for the approach.
+Develops a value analysis that quantifies the potential impact of a data-driven solution across multiple business metrics.
+Includes thorough analysis of stakeholder needs from key departments.
+Provides a clear implementation plan with defined milestones.

 RUBRIC - A

-Develops a sophisticated value analysis showing the potential impact of a data-driven solution.
-Includes in-depth analysis of stakeholder needs and a persuasive justification for the approach.
-Provides clear and actionable recommendations for rollout.
+Develops a multi-faceted value analysis that quantifies short-term and long term impacts of a data-driven solution, including ROI projections.
+Incorporating analysis of stakeholder needs across all levels of the organisation.
+Provides a detailed implementation plan with phased rollout strategy, specific KPI's for each phase and contingency plans.

 -->